 The Association's principal accounting policies are set out in note 2 of the financial statements.
-The policies that are most critical to the financial results relate to accounting for housing properties and capital grants and financial instruments and include: capitalisation of interest and development administration costs; housing property depreciation; and treatment of shared ownership properties.
+The policies that are most critical to the financial results relate to accounting for housing properties and capital grants, pension costs and financial instruments and include: capitalisation of interest and development administration costs; housing property depreciation; and treatment of shared ownership properties.

 Principal accounting policies have been updated to include significant accounting judgements and estimates that management have made which have the most significant effect on the amounts recognised in the financial statements.
-Significant judgements relate to the impairment of tangible fixed assets, and the impairment of investments and goodwill.
-Accounting estimates relate to the useful lives of depreciable assets where management reviews its estimate at each reporting date based on the expected utility of the assets, recoverable amounts of rental debtors where provision is made for potential non recovery based on the total amount of former tenant arrears and the allocation of costs for mixed tenure developments and shares ownership sales on a basis which management deems appropriate.
+Significant judgements relate to the impairment of tangible fixed assets, and the impairment of investments, goodwill, and defined benefit pension liability.
+Accounting estimates relate to the useful lives of depreciable assets where management reviews its estimate at each reporting date based on the expected utility of the assets, recoverable amounts of rental debtors where provision is made for potential non recovery based on the total amount of former tenant arrears, obligations under defined benefit pension schemes which is provided by the scheme administrator and has been formulated based on a series of assumptions as set out in Note 22 to the financial statements and the allocation of costs for mixed tenure developments and shares ownership sales on a basis which management deems appropriate.